Site icon ThinkEduca

 In short: A Supply Chain ensures products move efficiently.
 A Value Chain ensures those products delight customers.

-And If you’re interested in exploring more about Supply Chain Management, I’ve created a detailed notes.
+And if you’re interested in exploring more about Supply Chain Management, I’ve created a detailed note.

 Here’s why: